Contextual Bandits with Packing and Covering Constraints: A Modular Lagrangian Approach via Regression: Introduction

-Our result for the switching environment is new even for \BwK, \ie when one only has packing constraints.
+Our result for the switching environment is new even for \BwK, \ie when one only has packing constraints and no contexts.
 This result builds on our analysis for \myAlg: crucially, the algorithm continues till round $T$.
 Prior analyses of \LagBwK with hard-stopping do not appear to suffice.
-We obtain regret bounds relative to a non-standard, yet well-motivated benchmark, bypassing strong impossibility results from prior work on Adversarial \BwK (see \cref{sec:related} for background).
+We obtain regret bounds relative to a non-standard, yet well-motivated benchmark, bypassing strong impossibility results from prior work on Adversarial \BwK (see \cref{sec:related}).